-2.2.28 Fog Lamp
+2.2.28 Rain light

-- a) Sidecars shall be equipped with a functional rear facing red anti-fog lamp. - b) The light shall be installed at least 100 mm off the ground, located in the area between the rear wheel and the sidecar platform.
+- a) Sidecars shall be equipped with a functional rear facing red rain light. - b) The light shall be installed at least 100 mm off the ground, located in the area between the rear wheel and the sidecar platform.

-The light shall be mounted on suspended body part (i.e. platform, rear of the bodywork) and ensure no obstruction from the fairing and/or the passenger, facing to the rear (with a maximum tolerance of 5° from the longitudinal axis) of the Sidecar.
+The light shall be mounted on suspended body part (i.e. platform, rear of the bodywork) and ensure no obstruction from the fairing and/or the passenger, facing to the rear (with a maximum tolerance of $5^{\circ}$ from the longitudinal axis) of the Sidecar.

-c) If the race is declared "wet" by the Clerk of the Course, it will be mandatory to switch on this fog lamp.
+c) If the race is declared "wet" by the Clerk of the Course, it will be mandatory to switch on this rain light.

-During the practice, if wet or intermediate tires are used by the team, it will be mandatory to switch on this fog lamp.
+During the practice, if wet or intermediate tyres are used by the team, it will be mandatory to switch on this rain light.